sarthakshrestha/simplysubs-laravelapp/README.md

 3) Run npm install, composer install and php artisan storage:link on the terminal of the cloned directory

 4) Now use the web app by the commands 'npm run dev' and then 'php artisan serve' to start browsing SimplySubs

+5) Please run the commands to populate the database of Users and Subscriptions with seeding.
+<code>php artisan db:seed</code>
+<code>php artisan db:seed --class=SubscriptionsTableSeeder</code>